addy306/prof-README-generator/generated-readme/README.md

 <!-- Add usage information here -->
 ## Usage
-it is dope
+It is easy to use

+## Webpage Features
+### Screenshots, Videos, GIF

 ## License
-This project is licensed under the Apache License 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <!-- Add contributing guidelines here -->
 ## Contributing
-undefined
+Feel free to contribute to make it better

 <!-- Add information about how to run tests here -->
 ## Tests